 The “Second Line Pellet Plant - FMO” is a Travelling Grate Machine – Rotary Kiln process to produce 3 Million Ton/year.
 It’s feedstock is 100% iron fines, bentonite is used as a binding agent, and dolomite as aggregate.
 Vepica is responsible for the procurement of all required materials and miscellaneous equipment, and to execute the construction and installation works of the plant up to Mechanical Completion plus Commissioning support to MCC "China Metallurgical Group Corporation”, who contracted Vepica to carry out these works.
 MCC provided the Detail Engineering and the Procurement of the main process equipment.
 The Second Line Pellet Plant key metrics include 60.000 m3 of concrete, 11.000 tons of steel structure and 750 kms of cable, with approximately 70% of process equipment already at site.
 An estimated 6.5 million man hours of direct labor are required.
 Project completion is planned for December 2018.Case Study

-EPC for 10 vacation buildings of 3 stories each, with a total of 12 apartments per building, developed over a 16,900 m2 (181,910 ft2) area.
-The project included the construction of all services, roads, parking lots, landscaping and a social área.
+EPC of ten (10), 3 three-story vacation buildings, with a total of 12 apartments per building, developed over a 16,900 m2 (181,910 ft2) area.
+The Project included all services, roads, parking lots, landscaping and a social area building.